domaindrivendev/Swashbuckle.AspNetCore/README.md

 #### Describing Discriminators ####

-In conjunction with the `oneOf` keyword, Swagger / OpenAPI also supports a `discriminator` field on polymorphic schema definitions.
+In conjunction with the `oneOf` and/or `allOf` keywords, Swagger / OpenAPI supports a `discriminator` field on base schema definitions.
 This keyword points to the property that identifies the specific type being represented by a given payload.
 In addition to the property name, the discriminator description MAY also include a `mapping` which maps discriminator values to specific schema definitions.

 For example, the Newtonsoft serializer supports polymorphic serialization/deserialization by emitting/accepting a "$type" property on JSON instances.
 The value of this property will be the [assembly qualified type name](https://docs.microsoft.com/en-us/dotnet/api/system.type.assemblyqualifiedname?view=netcore-3.1) of the type represented by a given JSON instance.
 So, to explicitly describe this behavior in Swagger, the corresponding request/respose schema could be defined as follows:

 ```
+components: {
+  schemas: {
-schema: {
+    Shape: {
-  oneOf: [
+      required: [
+        "$type"
+      ],
+      type: "object",
+      properties: {
-    {
+        $type: {
-      $ref: "#/components/schemas/Rectangle"
+          type": "string"
       },
-    {
-      $ref: "#/components/schemas/Circle"
-    },
-  ],
       discriminator: {
         propertyName: "$type",
         mapping: {
-      "MyApp.Models.Rectangle, MyApp": "#/components/schemas/Rectangle",
+          Rectangle: "#/components/schemas/Rectangle",
-      "MyApp.Models.Circle, MyApp": "#/components/schemas/Circle",
+          Circle: "#/components/schemas/Circle"
         }
       }
+    },
+    Rectangle: {
+      type: "object",
+      allOf: [
+        {
+          "$ref": "#/components/schemas/Shape"
         }
+      ],
+      ...
+    },
+    Circle: {
+      type: "object",
+      allOf: [
+        {
+          "$ref": "#/components/schemas/Shape"
+        }
+      ],
+      ...
+    }
+  }
+}
 ```

-If `UseOneOfForPolymorphism` is enabled, and your serializer supports (and has enabled) emitting/accepting a discriminator property, then Swashbuckle will automatically generate the corresponding `discriminator` metadata on polymorphic schema definitions.
+If `UseAllOfForInheritance` or `UseOneOfForPolymorphism` is enabled, and your serializer supports (and has enabled) emitting/accepting a discriminator property, then Swashbuckle will automatically generate the corresponding `discriminator` metadata on base schema definitions.

 Alternatively, if you've customized your serializer to support polymorphic serialization/deserialization, you can provide some custom selector functions to determine the discriminator name and corresponding mapping: